We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-For some people, getting in and out of the shower presents a high risk of falls.
-A shower grab bar can help make showering safer for people of all ages.
+For some people, getting in and out of the shower presents a high risk of falling.
+A shower standing handle, or grab bar, can help make showering safer for all individuals.
 Shower grab bars are assistive devices that mount to a shower’s walls.
-They come in different sizes, strengths, and mounting options to meet a variety of needs.
+They come in different sizes, strengths, and mounting options to meet various needs.

-- Changing Lifestyles Safe-er-Grip Bathtub and Shower Handle
+- Best for easy installation: Changing Lifestyles Safer-er-Grip Bathtub and Shower Handles

-- Moen Home Care Stainless Steel Wall Mount Grab Bar
+- Best for higher weights: Moen Home Care Stainless Steel Wall Mount Grab Bar

-- AquaChase 2-Pack 17-inch Suction Shower Grab Bar with Indicators
+- Best for suction cups: AquaChase 2-Pack 17-in Suction Shower Grab Bar with Indicators

-- DIWANGUS 16-inch Stainless Steel Chrome Shower Grab Bar
+- Best for extra grip: DIWANGUS 16-inch Stainless Steel Chrome Shower Grab Bar

-- Amazon Basics Bathroom Handicap Safety Grab Bar
+- Best for a longer grab bar: Amazon Basics Bathroom Handicap Safety Grab Bar

 Shower grab bars help support older individuals and others who have a higher risk of falling.
 According to the

-Among other suggestions, the CDC recommends that people at risk of falling consider installing grab bars around the toilet and shower.
+Among other suggestions, the CDC recommends that people at risk of falling consider installing standing handles around the toilet and shower.

 Additionally, according to this report, older adults had a higher overall risk of falling compared with younger people.